How the journey to running 90km’s prepared me for starting a business

 The named hills

-There are many named hills on the route and my mom would prepare me in every race we did together by saying ‘this hill is like Fields Hill’, or ‘this is good practice for Pollies (Polly Shorts)’.
+There are many named hills on the route for which my mom prepared me in every race we ran together by saying ‘this hill is like Fields Hill’, or ‘this is good practice for Pollies (Polly Shorts)’.
 My successful conquering of the similar hills was a great mental tool for me to use when I finally faced the named hills.
 If you google Comrades Marathon, you will see thousands of profile shots with all those feared hills plotted out.

 There are some ‘named hills’ in the Startup world that you will undoubtedly find across many literary sources, hear at events and find yourself experiencing the second you decide to pursue your idea.
 If you’re working on monetizing an idea for the first time, then see this as your first hill training sessions.
 The only way you will broaden your mind, learn new ways of doing it and improve on your ideas is to keep working on them, over and over.
 One try isn’t enough, and neither is two or three.
 Do it until you get the result you are after, no matter how long it takes.
-There is no failing, only learning.
+There is no failing, only learning, and this is probably the cheapest and most valuable business education I will ever get.

 The unnamed hills

-What nobody tells you about before you start the race is about the unnamed hills, which I stopped counting very early into the race.
+What nobody tells you about before you start the race are the unnamed hills, which I stopped counting very early into the race.

 Enjoy the journey

 - It made me depend on my group.
 I did not ‘sprint ahead’ when I felt strong, which is what made me crash completely in the Deloitte Marathon.
-I knew I was reliant on the group and our pace charts, which Danie, or Daynie as we call him, carefully worked out for us four musketeers before race day (he also logged our km’s on a spreadsheet and did some cool graphs).
+I knew I was reliant on the group, fellow runners and our pace charts, which Danie, or Daynie as we affectionately call him, carefully worked out for us Four Musketeers before race day (he also logged our km’s on a spreadsheet and did some cool graphs #Engineers).

 - It made me panic less.
 By not obsessively looking at my watch (which I tend to do), I did not have the ‘I have been running for what feels like hours and really only ran for 3 km’s’ feeling which is very discouraging.